dimiderv/1.1TestUI/README.md

+# This is TestUI 2 from local files the final UI
 # Web UI for HLF App

 This is currently going to be implemented for 3Orgs_Network which has 3 organizations with a peer each.
 The chaincode deployment is going to be from scenario 2 were org shared collection between them to keep their data private.